 The main prerequisite for being a circus performer is to have an unusual skill that can be used in performing, as discussed above.
 Other than that, there are no specific academic requirements for being a circus performer, but many personal skills and attributes are required.
 A circus performer must be:

-The most successful circus in the world at the moment is Canada's Cirque du Soleil which has an annual revenue of over $800 million (US).
+The most successful circus in the world at the moment is Canada's Cirque du Soleil.
 There is intense competition for circus performer positions within the company - it claims to receive over 100 audition videos every week but employs only an additional 50 people per year.
 For a circus performer, this is the ultimate dream job, but it will take a lot of work, dedication, talent and skill to achieve it.

 In addition to the dedication and hard work required, a circus performer must be a true performer.
 The ability to hold an audience captive for the duration of the act, to execute skills in an entertaining way, and to connect with the audience are all essential to achieve success as a circus performer.